wojdyr/debyer/doc/index.rst

 PBC in only one or two dimensions are not supported.

-**Sampling** large systems: when the ``--sample=N`` option is specified, *N* atoms is randomly chosen and only atomic distance between these *N* atoms and all other atoms are calculated (faster than full histogram).
+**Sampling** large systems: when the ``--sample=N`` option is specified, *N* atoms are randomly chosen and only atomic distance between these *N* atoms and all other atoms are calculated.
+The only point of this option is to make computations faster (but less exact).

+**Units of length** should be used consistently.
+The program is unit agnostic.
+If the coordinates in the input file are in Angstroms, the ``--lambda`` option should be also in Å, the values of `Q` will be in Å\ :sup:`-1`, and so on.

+**Other units**: diffraction angle in the output is in degrees of `2\theta`.
+(anything else?)

 Examples
 ========